Skip to main content

 Public safety begins well before crimes take place.
 For example, vulnerable civilians such as the elderly can often find themselves lost, and their families frantic to find them.
 That's precisely what had happened one night in Atlanta when, in the early morning hours, a 74-year-old woman wandered out of the home she shared with her niece.
 Searches of the immediate area came up empty, so the Atlanta police called on transit police in the area for additional support.

 The real-time crime center made it far easier for officers to find the relevant cameras, comb through their footage and get a lead on their missing person.
-For more on this case example, watch Fusus Presents Holistic Public Safety: Building A Unified Real-Time Crime Center:
+Learn more about how Axon Fusus brings our entire ecosystem together:

 If the situation is ongoing, the RTCC can help restore peace more rapidly.
 When a gunman opened fire in Midtown Atlanta, Georgia, in May 2023, police rushed to bring the suspect to justice.